IBM/bamoe/examples/process-persistence/README.md

 ```
 The `%dev.quarkus.datasource.db-kind` configuration property is used to explicitly specify the type of database to connect.
 `quarkus.datasource.devservices.properties.NON_KEYWORDS=VALUE,KEY` is a generic property that is usually added
 to the database connection url.
-The flyway scripts defines tables with columns names like `key` and `value`.
+The flyway scripts define tables with columns names like `key` and `value`.
 But
 these are reserved words when working with H2.
-So this property effectively allows to create columns with these
+So this property effectively allows creating columns with these
 names without any problems.
 The H2 database runs in-process.